 .
 Parameters are interpreted as strings.The Web Entry URL displays the Web Entry URL from which the Request starter accesses the Web Entry.
 ProcessMaker Platform generates this URL using the following structure:

-ProcessMaker Platform instance domain/webentry/Web Entry numerical instance/Identifier Value of this Start Event element
+ProcessMaker Platform instance domain/webentry/Web Entry numerical instance/Identifier Value of this Start Event object

 .
 If necessary, click the Copy button below the Web Entry URL setting to copy the Web Entry URL so that it is available in your clipboard.Optionally, customize the Web Entry URL using Request variable values as URL parameters.
 Reference these Request variable values using single curly brackets surrounding each Request variable name, such as